samrushing/solar_scenario/README.md

 ```

 Note the ```+``` signs: these indicate years in which the solar system has come out ahead of the 'no solar/investment' scenario.

+# improvements

+Many improvements are possible.
+It would be nice to model byzantine
+rate tiers more accurately.
+I haven't bothered in this case because my own
+provider (PG&E) is about to completely restructure their rate tiers over the
+next couple of years (they have already gone from 5 to 4 tiers, and they plan
+to have only two tiers by 2017).